chitenavi/practica4-web-api-node/README.md

 </p>

 > API developed under Node and MongoDB of a service for buying and selling second-hand products.
 The service maintains advertisements, where you can control them using methods described in the documentation.
+>
 > The app deploys a front-end home page, where you can view an example sale web and also the API documentation
+>
+> Everything is generated using the express-generator module, with some changes in the file structure under the MVC architecture.

 ### 🏠 [Homepage](http://localhost:3000/ 'Default')

 ## Prerequisites

 - node >=10.22.0

+## API Documentation

+You can see all the API documentation at http://localhost:3000/apidoc/ (default path) when you start the application.

 ## Install